 Stage 1: Registration

-Each team members will register on GRMDS.
+Each team member will register on GRMDS.
 Be sure to check the box stating your intent to register for the data science competition.
 We will send out a confirmation email to all candidates upon successful registration.
 Add info about your team in the Team Registration Form.
-If any questions, please email: firstname.lastname@example.org.
+For any questions, please email: email@example.com.